SuffolkLITLab/legal-tech-class/class/docs/classes/small-firms/2021-legal-tech-small-firms-assignments.md

 Before class, read
 * [The Ins and Outs of Practice Management Systems](https://www.abajournal.com/news/article/the-ins-and-outs-of-law-practice-management-software), [perma.cc](https://perma.cc/2Z9W-R478)
 * [10 Reasons to Use Practice Management Software](https://abovethelaw.com/2016/10/this-week-in-legal-tech-10-reasons-you-should-use-practice-management-software/), [perma.cc](https://perma.cc/3ERH-8E48)
+* Come prepared with questions for Joshua Lenon, Laywer in Residence at Clio

 :::info Milestone
 If you haven't yet, start outlining your final project.
 Start thinking of a natural way to ask the questions, information that your user will need to complete the interaction, and follow-up steps that they will need to take.
 :::

 :::info Form groups